 - LTCi in the workplace - ideas for employers on the value of implementing a Long Term Care benefit.

-- Learn More - links to Connecticut Partnership for Long Term Care information; resources and videos about long term services; and the advantages to residents of owning Long Term Care insurance in Connecticut.
+- Learn More - links to information on the Connecticut Partnership for Long Term Care; resources and videos about long term services; and the advantages to residents of owning Long Term Care insurance in Connecticut.

-Additional insights are posted periodically on our blog Long Term Care insurance in Connecticut.
+Additional insights are posted periodically on the Long Term Care insurance in Connecticut blog.

 John C Parker, has achieved professional designations as a Long Term Care Insurance professional and a Registered Health Underwriter.
 John is licensed to conduct business in CT (644135) and RI (1058420) and does not solicit or sell in other states.